 - All requests for an application for an absentee ballot may be transmitted by telephone, facsimile machine, by mail, or in person.
-Except as provided in paragraph (b) of this subsection, all applications for an absentee ballot shall be transmitted only by mail or in person at the option of the voter, except that the county clerk shall hand an application for an absentee ballot to a voter permitted to vote by absentee ballot who appears in person to request the application, or shall mail the application to a voter permitted to vote by absentee ballot who requests the application by telephone, facsimile machine, or mail.
-The absentee ballot application shall be restricted to the use of the voter or the spouse, parents, or children of the voter.
-Except for qualified voters who apply pursuant to the requirements of KRS 117.075 and 117.077, and those who are incarcerated in jail but have yet to be convicted and persons who qualify under subparagraph 5. of paragraph (a) of this subsection, no absentee ballots shall be mailed to a voter who resides within the county in which he is registered.
-In the case of ballots returned by mail, the county clerk shall provide an absentee ballot, two (2) official envelopes for returning the ballot, and instructions for voting to a voter who presents a completed application for an absentee ballot as provided in this section and who is properly registered as stated in his application. - (a) The following voters may apply to cast their votes by absentee ballot at any time not later than the close of business hours seven (7) days before the election: 1.
+Except as provided in paragraph (b) of this subsection, all applications for an absentee ballot shall be transmitted only by mail to the voter or in person at the option of the voter, except that the county clerk shall hand an application for an absentee ballot to a voter permitted to vote by absentee ballot who appears in person to request the application, or shall mail the application to a voter permitted to vote by absentee ballot who requests the application by telephone, facsimile machine, or mail.
+The absentee ballot application may be requested by the voter, the spouse, parents, or children of the voter, but shall be restricted to the use of the voter or the spouse, parents, or children of the voter.
+Except for qualified voters who apply pursuant to the requirements of KRS 117.075 and 117.077, [and] those who are incarcerated in jail but have yet to be convicted, military personnel confined to a military base on election day, and persons who qualify under subparagraph 6.[5.] of paragraph (a) of this subsection, no absentee ballots shall be mailed to a voter who resides within the county in which he is registered.
+In the case of ballots returned by mail, the county clerk shall provide an absentee ballot, two (2) official envelopes for returning the ballot, and instructions for voting to a voter who presents a completed application for an absentee ballot as provided in this section and who is properly registered as stated in his application. - (a) The following voters may apply to cast their votes by mail-in absentee ballot if the application is received[at any time] not later than the close of business hours seven (7) days before the election: - 1.
 Voters permitted to vote by absentee ballot pursuant to KRS 117.075; - 2.
 Residents of Kentucky who are members of the Armed Forces, dependents of members of the Armed Forces, and citizens residing overseas; - 3.
-Students who temporarily reside outside the county of their residence and other voters who temporarily reside outside the state but who are still eligible to vote in this state; - 4.
-Persons who are incarcerated in jail who have been charged with a crime but have not been convicted of the crime; and - 5.
-Persons who are prevented from voting in person at the polls on election day and from casting an absentee ballot in person in the county clerk's office on all days absentee voting is conducted prior to election day because their employment location requires them to be absent from the county all hours and all days absentee voting is conducted in the county clerk's office. - (b) Residents of Kentucky who are members of the Armed Forces, dependents of members of the Armed Forces, and overseas citizens, may apply for an absentee ballot by means of the federal post-card application, which may be transmitted to the county clerk's office by mail or by facsimile machine.
-The application may be used to register, reregister, and to apply for an absentee ballot.
-If the federal post-card application is received at any time not less than seven (7) days before the election, the county clerk shall affix his seal to the application form upon receipt.
+Students who temporarily reside outside the county of their residence and other voters who temporarily reside outside the state but who are still eligible to vote in this state: